 Of all the techniques, this is the most difficult to be identified by the Google algorithm, as there is no way for Google to find out if you talked to a friend at a cafe and paid him to include a link to your site.

 To avoid this technique as much as possible, Google also analyzes the relevance between sites.
-It is not natural for a shoe ecommerce to generate a link to a butcher’s website, do you agree?
+It is not natural for shoe e-commerce to generate a link to a butcher’s website, do you agree?

 Another follow-up to Google’s algorithm that can identify this and other strategies is when a website starts getting multiple links overnight.
 This is certainly a sign of black hat and this site is now being closely monitored.